Culture of Bengaluru: Entertainment

-Bangalore is home to the Kannada film industry which churns out about 100 movies each year and is the fifth largest movie industry in India, in terms of revenue.
+Bangalore is home to the Kannada film industry which produces around 100 movies each year, making it the fifth largest movie industry in India by revenue.
 The Kannada Movie Industry has spawned a different colloquial type variety altogether, commonly referred to as Bangalore Kannada.

 Bangalore is also known as the Ham Radio Capital of India because of the number of Amateur (Ham) Radio licence holders and their activities.
 Bangalore has nearly twenty Amateur (Ham) Radio Clubs and four VHF Repeaters.
 Bangalore Amateur Radio Club VU2ARC started in the year 1959 celebrating its Golden Jubilee – 50th Year.
 Lions Clubs International Amateur (Ham) Radio Club VU2LCI has its base here.

-Cuisine
+Food

 Ready to eat Kebab on the roadside food joints, in Shivajinagar.